 In an Author Publisher model, the author of the book assumes the role of publisher and commits to fulfilling the publisher's professional responsibilities.
 We use our expertise and resources to help the author meet professional standards and to assist the author throughout the process.
 The final book is published under a brand established by the author.
 The author earns 100% of the profits from the sales and shares no royalties or rights with Torchflame Books.

 The following is a brief overview of our publishing process:

 Submissions are carefully reviewed by a Submissions Editor who recommends that a title be further reviewed or rejected by the Selections Committee.
 Most submissions fail at this point.
 If accepted for review by the Selections Committee, the title goes to a review editor for an in-depth analysis according to the Torchflame Books evaluation criteria, which includes storyline, writing, character development, dialogue, flow, and potential interest to the target audience.
 Some of the manuscripts that make it past this point are returned to the author with requested changes and others are forwarded to the Senior Editor who makes a final selection for contract offers.

-A very small handful of titles are recommended for traditional publishing through our imprint Light Messages Publishing.
-Others are recommended for either hybrid publishing through Torchflame Books or for the Author Publisher model under the author's own imprint.
+Selected titles are recommended for either Hybrid Publishing or for the Author Publisher model under the author's own imprint.

 The process is rigorous, but as an indie publisher we only release a few dozen titles each year, so we must be highly selective in the books for which we offer publishing contracts.